Gainesville Nursing Home Abuse Lawyer

 How Long Do I Have to File a Lawsuit for Nursing Home Abuse in Florida?

-In most Florida nursing home abuse cases, you have two years to file a personal injury lawsuit.
+In most Florida nursing home abuse cases, you have two years to file a lawsuit.
 This time limit is called the statute of limitations.
 It’s important because if you miss the deadline, you also lose your right to compensation.

 The statute of limitations typically begins to run on the date you discovered the injuries–or reasonably should have discovered the injuries.
 If you have questions about the deadline, don’t hesitate to call and learn more about our legal services today.